MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/theme-copilot.md

 # Create AI-generated color theme using Copilot

-Copilot for theme allows you to create a theme for your brand from the design studio.
+Copilot for theme allows you to create a color theme for your brand from the design studio.
 After generating the theme using Copilot, you can customize the theme further in the [Styling workspace](style-site.md).

 > [!NOTE]
 > This feature is now generally available (GA) for all regions with the exception of Canada, the Government Cloud (GCC), and the Government Community Cloud – High (GCC High).